dannwaneri/portfolio_v4/src/blog/meta-tag.md

 ---
-title: My one wierd trick to be more productive
+title: Productivity hack
-description:  A trick to keeping your commitment to getting a lot done
+description:  A trick to keeping your commitment to getting a lot done.
 slug: productivity-trick
 readTime: 1
 date: 2022-09-28